Funnel Web Spider

 proactive approach to control these pests and offer suggestions to prevent them from returning.

-At Tom’s Pest Control, we begin the pest control procedure with a thorough inspection:
+At Tom’s Pest Control Perth, we begin the pest control procedure with a thorough inspection:

 We check every corner of your property to identify where spiders are hiding.
 Once we find them, we identify their species and prepare a customised treatment plan to get you the best results possible.